Chizobaeze/api_stock_value_data_pipeline_using_RDS/README.md

 ### 5. dbeaver - for logging and viewing my into my rds(mysql)

 ## 1. Stock Data Extraction (API Layer)
-Source: api_stock_data from RapidAPI
-Process: Data is fetched daily using a scheduled task (via Apache Airflow)
+Every day, Airflow runs a scheduled job that connects to the stock API on RapidAPI.
+It pulls fresh stock market data and prepares it for the next steps in the pipeline.
 ## 2. Staging in MySQL RDS (Temporary Warehouse)
-Tool: MySQL RDS acts as an intermediary storage.
-Purpose: Provides a structured relational format for raw API data.
+I used MySQL on Amazon RDS as a temporary place to store the raw data from the stock API.
-Ingestion: Airflow reads the file from api and loads it into a staging table in RDS.
+Airflow collects the data from the API and loads it into a staging table in MySQL.

+This step gives the data a proper structure (rows and columns) before sending it to Redshift.

 ## 3. Airbyte Sync (Minikube Environment)
-Tool: Airbyte, deployed on Minikube
-Source Connector: MySQL (RDS)
-Destination Connector: Amazon Redshift
-Function: Airbyte extracts data from MySQL, applies optional normalization, and loads it into Redshift.
-Sync Frequency: Scheduled to run automatically (e.g., daily)
+Airbyte is a tool that I ran on Minikube (a local Kubernetes environment).
+It helps move data from MySQL (hosted on Amazon RDS) to Amazon Redshift.
+Once new data is stored in MySQL (coming from the API), Airbyte connects to it, checks for updates, and sends the data to Redshift.

 ## 4. Final Destination – Amazon Redshift
-Tool: Redshift serves as the central data warehouse.
-Structure: Airbyte automatically creates schemas and tables.
-Purpose: Enables querying, dashboarding, and analytics on stock market data.
+Redshift is the main storage where all the final data lives.
+After Airbyte moves the stock data from MySQL, it automatically creates the right tables and folders (schemas) inside Redshift.
+This setup makes it easy to run queries, build dashboards, and analyze stock market trends using tools like SQL or BI platforms.
+It acts like the final stop where all clean and organized data is kept for reporting.

 ## DBeaver (Database Access & Validation Tool)
-Tool: DBeaver (MYSQL client)
-Use Case: Connected to MySQL (RDS) for querying and verifying API-ingested data
-Function: Used to explore table structures, run validation queries, and monitor data flow during pipeline execution Role in Project: Helped debug, log, and visually inspect the data at the RDS (MySQL) layer before syncing to Redshift
+I used DBeaver to connect to MySQL RDS and check the data loaded from the API.
+It helped me view tables, run quick checks, and make sure everything looked good before sending the data to Redshift.